 NARRATRICE

 André Breton used to sit near the piano.
 From time to time, he would invite Kiki to his table.
 Kiki did not love Breton.
 She preferred Aragon, especially when he was in a melancholic mood, which she thought made him seem rather romantic and fragile.
 Aragon was indeed melancholic.
 Time had taught him that Nancy Cunard was not just free: she was a truly independent spirit.
 When she wanted a man, she would help herself and then discard him.
 Aragon stayed with her, consumed with anxiety.
-Whatever she did – insult him, look on indifferently as he burnt the fifteen hundred pages of the “The Defense of the Infinite”, or reproach him for his jealousy - he remained on bended knee, paralyzed by his passion for her.
+Whatever she did – insult him, look on indifferently as he burnt the fifteen hundred pages of the “The Defense of the Infinite”, or reproach him for his jealousy - he always had one knee to the ground, paralyzed by his passion for her.

 TC : 04 33 32